 Arguing is not necessarily a sign of a bad marriage.
 Likewise, never arguing is not a sign of a good marriage.
 In fact, marriages without argument may indicate the couple has checked out of the relationship.
 This approach does not prevent arguments or disagreements.
 However, it does allow couples to resolve differences without destroying the emotional bond holding the couple together.

-I enjoy working with men and women of all ages, and make it my business to understand the unique challenges race, age, gender, disability and sexual orientation can place on an individual.
-If you think you might need professional counseling, but aren't quite sure, check out
+We work with men and women of all ages, and make it our business to understand the unique challenges race, age, gender, disability and sexual orientation can place on an individual.

 You may read more about couple and family relationships by visiting the following pages: